writethedocs/www/docs/conf/portland/2024/volunteer.md

 #### Writing Day

-Assist the Writing Day coordinator, direct attendees to specific tables, and help writing day project leads with logistical questions
+- Assist the Writing Day coordinator, direct attendees to specific tables, and support writing day project leads with logistical questions.

 #### Registration

-Check in attendees, provide general information inquires, answer venue questions, and field other requests or direct individuals to the correct staff member who can provide support
+Check in attendees, provide general information inquiries, answer venue questions, and field other requests or direct individuals to the correct staff member who can provide support.

 #### Stage Support

-Assist presenters at the time of their greatest need while on stage - issues with slides, video, or audio portions of their presentation.
-Please apply for this role if you have some A/V knowledge; not required but experience troubleshooting different operating systems is a plus!
+- Assist presenters while on stage - troubleshoot issues with slides, video, or audio portions of their presentation.
+Please apply for this role if you have some A/V knowledge; it is not required, but experience with different operating systems is a plus!

 #### Unconference

-Assist the Unconference coordinator, help folks sign up to host a session, maintain an updated schedule, direct individuals and groups to their tables, and minimal clean up of tables
+- Assist the Unconference coordinator, help folks sign up to host a session, maintain an updated schedule, direct individuals and groups to their tables, and minimal clean up of tables.

 #### Catering

-Set up catering, keep beverages and snacks replenished, and notify venue staff of coffee refills and greater cleaning needs
+- Set up catering, replenish beverages and snacks, and notify venue staff of coffee refills and cleaning needs.

 #### Venue Load Out

-What's more fun than setting things up?
+- What's more fun than setting things up?
 Taking them down!
-Load out conference set up and leave the conference hall better than we found it
+Load out conference set up and leave the conference hall better than we found it.

 ### Will travel assistance be provided?

 Unfortunately, we cannot offer travel assistance to volunteers.
 We encourage you to apply for the Opportunity Grant.
-Deadline is February 1, so apply today: https://www.writethedocs.org/conf/portland/2024/opportunity-grants/
+Deadline is February 1.
+[Apply here today!](https://www.writethedocs.org/conf/portland/2024/opportunity-grants/)

 Contact katie@writethedocs.org with any additional questions.